muratk5n/thirdwave/en/README.md

 ---

-Former Raytheon board member DefSec is of course recommending the purchase of more hardware "for Ukraine", but is that truly helping?
+Former Raytheon board member SecDef is of course recommending the purchase of more hardware "for Ukraine", but is that truly helping?

 ---